Antoine de La Torré: Citations

-As Commandant during the First Battle of Boudouaou (25 May – 30 May 1837), de La Torré was awarded the General Order of the African Army on 2 June and 22 June 1837.
+As Commandant during the First Battle of Boudouaou (25–30 May 1837), de La Torré was awarded the General Order of the African Army on 2 June and 22 June 1837.

 His name is cited in the Governor-General of Algeria's special report (27 June 1840) and again in the report of the general commanding the province of Oran and in the agenda of the same date (1 December 1840).

 First Battle of Boudouaou

 The fight of Boudouaou, a notorious strategic battle for the conquest of Kabylia during the French wars in Africa, granted La Torré the opportunity of a promotion.

 The Boudouaou victory earned de La Torré the rank of lieutenant-colonel on 3 September 1837 and the colonel of the 13th Light Infantry Regiment on 20 June 1840.

 Awards

 De La Torré was decorated with the Legion of Honour on 4 October 1823, promoted to French officer on 30 May 1837 after the First Battle of Boudouaou, and then decorated with the title of Commander on 2 October 1842.

 Colonel de La Torré was naturalized a French citizen by the ordinance of 21 December 1844; he was then appointed on 26 February 1845 as first class commander in Oran.